-(c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

-STAFF: Open space is being provided in compliance with the requirements of the Land Development Code.

-(d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

-STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

-(e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

-STAFF: The overall site design is in compliance with existing and planned future development in the area.
-The proposal would provide an increase in the variety of housing in the neighborhood.

-(f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
+- (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: Required open space and recreational open space are being provided to meet the needs of the proposed development. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
+The proposal would provide residential development in proximity with existing residential development. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
 Revised plan certain development plans shall be evaluated for conformance with the nonresidential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code and Plan 2040.
+STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code, with the exception of the requested waiver and variance.